Aliases for HIST1H2BC Gene

 GeneCards Summary for HIST1H2BC Gene

 HIST1H2BC (Histone Cluster 1 H2B Family Member C) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Cellular Senescence.
+Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BE.
+An important paralog of this gene is HIST1H2BI.

 UniProtKB/Swiss-Prot for HIST1H2BC Gene